Manta-Network/docs/docs/Introduction.md

 ### About Calamari

-Calamari, Manta Network's canary-net (the canary-net is an early, highly experimental version of Manta Network, where all new features will be released and tested first), is the plug-and-play privacy-preservation parachain built to service the Kusama DeFi world.
+Calamari, Manta Network's canary net, is the plug-and-play privacy-preservation parachain built to service the Kusama DeFi world.
 It combines Kusama and zkSNARKs to bring on-chain privacy to transactions and swaps.
 As part of its suite of products, Calamari Network offers:

 ### MariPay